-In February 2020, a dog in Hong Kong that was owned by a patient with COVID-19 tested a “weak positive” for the virus.
-However, the territory’s Agriculture, Fisheries and Conservation Department said in a statement that it may have been due to “environmental contamination.”
+In February 2020, a dog in Hong Kong that was owned by a patient with COVID-19 tested positive for the virus.
+However, the territory’s Agriculture, Fisheries, and Conservation Department said in a statement that it may have been due to “environmental contamination.”
 As of February 28, 2020, the dog had not shown any symptoms of the virus (Detection, 2020).

 On April 5, 2020, it was reported that a tiger at the Bronx Zoo was sick with COVID-19.
 The tiger was tested after showing respiratory symptoms, but it is unknown how the tiger became infected in the first place.
 Since then, several other animals at the zoo have shown symptoms and have also tested positive for the virus (Daly, 2020).

 On April 22, 2020, it was reported that two domestic cats in New York tested positive for the virus after developing respiratory symptoms.
 The cats were from separate areas of New York.
 One of the cats belonged to a person with COVID-19.
 Another cat in the same household did not show any symptoms (Azad, 2020).

 There is also evidence that other animals are susceptible to infection, such as ferrets and dogs (Questions, 2020).
 And the Centers for Disease Control and Prevention (CDC) states it “is aware of a small number of pets, including cats and dogs, reported to be infected with the virus that causes COVID-19, mostly after close contact with people with COVID-19” (CDC, 2020).